majickdave/musicmind_collector/README.md

 This python code is used to download music lyrics and metadata to Database

+run main0.py, type in an artist's name, hit enter.

+All data flows into mongoDB

 Mongo Data Structure

                 tracking = {u'lyrics': lyric, u'album':album, u'artist':ar, u'featured_artists': featured_artists,